ceotjoe/SilverTimer_PWA/README.md

 >[!IMPORTANT]
 >- If you're using the timer function, this is currently only working in the foreground.
 Means the page needs to be open all the time until the timer is finished.
->- DISCLAIMER: The PPM within the dispersion will be different due to certain circrumstances while electrolysis.
-It can only be really measured by probing a sample in laboratory.This app can only replace the >tables which are usually delivered by the manufacturer of the device.
+>- The real PPM of the metal within the coloidal dispersion will be different due to certain circrumstances while electrolysis.
+It can only be exactly measured by probing a sample of the dispersion in laboratory.
+This app is only intended to someway replace the PPM tables which are usually delivered by the manufacturer of the electrolysis device.